PowerBI-Learning-Hub/course-01-excel-for-powerbi/README.md

 # Disclaimer

-This repository contains independently created educational notes, summaries, and practical learning material.
+This repository contains independently created educational notes, practical explanations, and learning resources designed to support Power BI learning, skill development, and PL-300 exam preparation.

-It is not affiliated with or endorsed by Microsoft or Coursera.

-Power BI is a trademark of Microsoft.
+All product names, trademarks, and registered trademarks mentioned are the property of their respective owners.